-If you are unsure what the eligibility requirements are for the card you want to apply for, you can contact the card provider for more details.
-If you don’t meet certain criteria, for example if you are self-employed, you may also ask the card provider if it’s possible to provide additional information to support your application and have it considered.
+If you’re not sure what the eligibility requirements are for the card you want to apply for, you can contact the card provider for more details.
+If you don’t meet certain criteria, for example, if you’re self-employed, you may also ask the card provider if it’s possible to provide additional information to support your application and have it considered.

 Before you apply for a credit card, it’s a good idea to check your credit first.
-Credit providers hold the information held within your credit report in high regard, and so should you.
+Credit providers place great importance on the information held within your credit report, and you should too.
 But how are you supposed to do that if you don’t know what your credit report says about you?

 There are various ways you can access your credit report.
-You could apply for a copy of your credit report directly from any of the three major credit reporting agencies, or you could use a third party provider.
+You can request a copy of your credit report directly from any of the three major credit reporting agencies, or you can use a third party provider.
 When using a third party, consider how they will use your information, which credit reporting agency they use, and any costs involved.